Pitbulls come in over 18 different colors and patterns.

 For that reason many breeders test all of their dogs to avoid breeding two merle dogs together.

-These puppies are more likely to have birth defects, shorter lifespans and they are at a higher risk of being born deaf and blind.
+These puppies are more likely to have birth defects and shorter lifespans and they are at a higher risk of being born deaf and blind.
 Most often they are born with hearing and sight issues.
 It can also cause skin issues like sunburn and skin cancer.

 Double merle pitbulls should not be bred and do not make a healthy dog.